-- a) All documents are typed in an acceptable legible font size (Times New Roman 12 and 1.5 spacing). - b) Printing and photocopying of documents are done in such a way that documents are legible. - c) Documents are stored in conditions that ensure they remain legible.
+- a) All documents are typed in an acceptable legible font size (Calibri size 12 and 1.5 spacing). - b) Printing and photocopying of documents are done in such a way that documents are legible. - c) Documents are stored in conditions that ensure they remain legible.